Learn about many of the available medications in our database.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

-Each vial of clear, red-orange, aqueous, preservative-free solution, free from visible particles contains idarubicin HCl 1 mg/mL.
+Each vial of clear, red-orange, aqueous, preservative-free solution, free from visible particles contains 1 mg/mL of idarubicin HCl.
 Nonmedicinal ingredients: glycerol, hydrochloric acid, and water for injection USP.

 The recommended dose and dosing schedule of idarubicin varies according to the specific condition being treated, the response to therapy, and the other medications being used.
 The dose administered is also based on body size.